ZjpWei/PALM/Metabolites/README.md

 ## 4. Aggregate and Summarize Results

-Execute `Aggregate.R` to compile and summarize the results from all analyses.
+Execute `4.Aggregate.R` to compile and summarize the results from all analyses.